-Never wash or dry the eye with any kind of cloth because it will slowly wear away the polished surface, creating a dull, non-life like appearance.
+Never wash or dry the eye with any kind of cloth because it will slowly wear away the polished surface, creating a dull appearance.

-1. With the prosthesis already out of the socket, as described earlier, make your hands soapy with mild hand soap such as Ivory™ or Palmolive™ and pick up the eye carefully because it will be slippery.
+1. With the prosthesis already out of the socket, as described earlier, make your hands soapy with mild hand soap, such as Ivory™, and pick up the eye carefully because it will be slippery.
 Rub it vigorously with pressure from the tips of your soapy fingers.
-The water used can be as hot as the hands can stand - it could be hotter without harming the eye.
+The water used can be as hot as the hands can stand – it could be hotter without harming the eye.

 2. Rinse all soap from the eye and hands.
 Pat the surface with a soft facial tissue and check the surface to be sure there is not a thin film of material still present.
 If there is, the surface of the eye will appear dull and you must repeat the cleaning process, or schedule a polish appointment.

 3. If a film remains, make a solution of NON-FLAVORED POLIDENT POWDER™ (a denture cleaner).
 Mix it the same strength as for dentures and soak the eye in it for 30 minutes.
 Rinse under a good flow of warm water while rubbing the entire surface with your fingers to insure flushing away any last remnants of material or soap.